luismirandad27/cheatsheets-4-fun/4_ExamPreparation/1_DatabricksDataEngineerAssociate/EP_Databricks_DE_Associate.md

 #Display the list of files of a path
 files = dbutils.fs.ls(path)
 display(files)

+#To run a notebook in another notebook
+dbutils.notebook.run('path')

+#Get the value of a parameter store
+value = dbutils.widget.get('parameter')
 ```
 The `display()` has the following considerations:
 - Rendering plots